Eurafrica: Mediterranean Union versus Eastern enlargement

 The actual process of expanding the European Union began with the Inner Six, who founded the European Coal and Steel Community in 1952.
-Since then, the EU's membership has grown to twenty-eight, with the latest member state being Croatia, which joined in July 2013, the most recent territorial enlargement of the EU was the incorporation of French overseas department Mayotte in 2014.
+Since then, the EU's membership has grown to twenty-seven, with the latest member state being Croatia, which joined in July 2013, the most recent territorial enlargement of the EU was the incorporation of French overseas department Mayotte in 2014.
 The most notable territorial reductions of the EU, and its predecessors, were the exit of Algeria in 1962, the exit of Greenland in 1982, and Brexit in 2020.

 The Euromediterranean Partnership, also known as the Barcelona Process, was created in 1995 as part of the Spanish presidency of the Council of the EU, and culminated in attempts to align relationships with North African and Middle Eastern neighbours: the global Mediterranean policy (1972–1992) and the renovated Mediterranean policy (1992–1995).
 However the Future enlargement of the European Union is still eastbound, as expressed in the Eastern Partnership.

 Nicolas Sarkozy attempted to resurrect the Eurafrica idea during the French presidential election campaign in 2007.
 Sarkozy initially tried to model a Union for the Mediterranean similar to the European Union with a shared judicial area and common institutions.